mabafaba/vex/philosophy.md

 D) no sneaky coupling (shared state, events, API contracts, passing complex objects, ...)

 tl;dr: build self contained features that include both backend and frontend code, strongly decoupled from other features.
 This solves most problems you would usually need a framework for.
 Build vanilla without frameworks, which allows you to work outside the backend-frontend paradigm.
-End up with super simple, fast, code with super fast learning curve, no black boxes, and fewer dependency risks.
+End up with simple, fast, code with fast learning curve, no black boxes, and fewer dependency risks.

 1. build as vanilla as possible